algosup/2024-2025-project-3-quickest-path-team-2/documents/technical/technical_specification.md

 ### 10.2.
 Data Validation

-When CSV provided we have to make different checks to ensure the data are correct and usable and follows the connectivity check rules.
-We also have to check if the data provided is a Directed Acyclic Graph (DAG) to ensure the algorithm will work properly.
+When CSV[^1] provided we have to make different checks to ensure the data are correct and usable and follows the connectivity check rules.
+We also have to check if the data provided is a Directed Acyclic Graph (DAG[^8]) to ensure the algorithm will work properly.

 #### 10.2.1.
 Loops